Priming The Berkey Fluoride Filters

 How to Prime Berkey Fluoride Filters with Priming Button

-Priming with the thick tan washer, known as the priming button is the original method for priming Fluoride Filters.
+Priming with the thick tan washer, known as the priming button, is the original method for priming Fluoride Filters.
 A priming button is included with every Fluoride Filter purchase.

-1. With the blue caps in place wash the exterior of each fluoride filter element with water and mild dish washing soap, then rinse.
+1. With the blue caps in place, wash the exterior of each fluoride filter element with water and mild dishwashing soap, then rinse.

 3. Place the rubber priming button (tan colored) onto one end of a fluoride filter and align the hole of the filter with the hole of the rubber washer.

 5. While holding the priming button against the faucet, turn on the cold water slowly, allowing water to fill the cavity of the filter and flow from the opposite end.
-Allow water to flow for at least 30 seconds or until water runs clear.

-8. This filter is now primed and ready to install.
+9. This filter is now primed and ready to install.

-9. Repeat priming steps 1-7 for each additional Fluoride Filter.
+10. Repeat priming steps 1-7 for each additional Fluoride Filter.

 Berkey FiltersBerkey Filters